Chicken Gravy vs Brown Gravy: What’s the Difference?

 Knowing how ingredients affect gravy flavor lets you tailor your recipes.
 This way, you can make the perfect gravy for any dish.

-When cooking chicken and brown gravy, different techniques are used to get the right flavors and textures.
-Knowing these methods can help you make making brown gravy and cooking chicken gravy better.
+When cooking both of them, different techniques are used to get the right flavors and textures.
+Knowing these methods can help you make both better.
 This can make your meals taste amazing.

 Cooking Techniques for Chicken Gravy